Last Updated on

 If none of these options look right, make sure you have up-to-date drivers installed for both your monitor and video card.
 Your operating system can’t pick the best resolution if it doesn’t know what monitor you have or what your video card can handle.

 The number of colors is also important.
-If you're a graphic designer or a digital photography aficionado and have a computer loaded with memory, use the Highest setting–32 bit.
-Otherwise, use the Medium setting–16 bit or 64,000 colors, which gives near photographic quality and provides a vibrant surfing experience.
+If you’re a graphic designer or a digital photography aficionado and have a computer loaded with memory, use the Highest setting–32 bit.
+Otherwise, use the Medium setting–16 bit or 64,000 colors, which gives near the photographic quality and provides a vibrant surfing experience.

 Most monitors make adjusting the screen brightness as easy as pushing buttons on the top, bottom, or side of the monitor.
 This is because your brightness needs often change throughout the day, particularly if your office lets in a lot of natural light.
 On a sunny day, increasing your monitor’s brightness will make it easier to see what’s on your screen.
 Brighter screens are also better for watching movies, while typing and web browsing may be easier on your eyes with a darker screen.
 For these same reasons, many laptops include screen brightness controls as alternatives to the F-Keys at the top of your keyboard, and mobile devices usually allow you to adjust the brightness using the notification or action bar, which you can pull down from the top of the screen.

-Monitors offer a variety of customizable settings, including contrast, color settings, image positioning, and many more.
+Monitors offer a variety of customizable settings, including contrast, color settings, image positioning, and much more.
 Most monitors come with default settings for these, often consider the optimum settings, but that doesn’t mean they are the best settings for you.
 Depending on what you are doing with your computer, you may need to adjust these settings manually.
-Some of these settings can be adjusting using the physical menu keys on your monitor, while others will need to be adjusted using your graphic card’s control panel.
-If you have installed your graphic card’s software, you can usually find an icon for it in your Windows notification area, at the bottom right of your screen.
-If you don’t see one, try your control panel or go to your graphic card’s website and make sure you have downloaded the latest version of their software.
+Some of these settings can be adjusting using the physical menu keys on your monitor, while others will need to be adjusted using your graphics card’s control panel.
+If you have installed your graphics card’s software, you can usually find an icon for it in your Windows notification area, at the bottom right of your screen.
+If you don’t see one, try your control panel or go to your graphics card’s website and make sure you have downloaded the latest version of their software.
 Once you find the program, play around with each of the setting options until you find the best fit for you.
 And don’t worry about messing things up.
 You can always return to the default settings and start over.